 Anti-Doping Organisation: WADA, or a Signatory that is responsible for adopting rules for initiating, implementing or enforcing any part of the Doping Control process.
 This includes, for example, the International Olympic Committee, the International Paralympic Committee, other Major Event Organisations that conduct Testing at their Events, International Federations, and National Anti-Doping Organisations.

 Athlete: Any Person who competes in sport at the international level (as defined by each International Federation) or the national level (as defined by each National Anti-Doping Organisation).
 An Anti-Doping Organisation has discretion to apply anti-doping rules to an Athlete who is neither an International-Level Athlete nor a National-Level Athlete, and thus to bring them within the definition of “Athlete.”
 In relation to Athletes who are neither International-Level nor National-Level Athletes, an Anti-Doping Organisation may elect to: conduct limited Testing or no Testing at all; analyse Samples for less than the full menu of Prohibited Substances; require limited or no whereabouts information; or not require advance TUEs.
 However, if a Rule 2.1, 2.3 or 2.5 anti-doping rule violation is committed by any Athlete over whom an Anti-Doping Organisation has elected to exercise its authority to test and who competes below the international or national level, then the Consequences set forth in the Rules must be applied.
 For purposes of Rule 2.8 and Rule 2.9 and for purposes of anti-doping information and Education, any Person who participates in sport under the authority of any Signatory, government, or other sports organisation accepting the Code is an Athlete.
-In making these rules DFSNZ has exercised its discretion and applies these anti-doping rules to any Person as set out in Rule 1.1 and thus bring such Persons within the definition of Athlete unless that Person proves that they are a member of any club, team, association, league, organisation or other Person to whom the Rules apply for purposes other than Competing.
+In making these rules the Commission has exercised its discretion and applies these anti-doping rules to any Person as set out in Rule 1.1 and thus bring such Persons within the definition of Athlete unless that Person proves that they are a member of any club, team, association, league, organisation or other Person to whom the Rules apply for purposes other than Competing.

 Athlete Biological Passport: The program and methods of gathering and collating data as described in the International Standard for Testing and Investigations and International Standard for Laboratories.